CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

     # remove the tab separating source and target language and replace it with triple bars
     add_trip_bars = re.sub(r'\t','|||',rm_num).strip()

-    # split verses at newline
+    # split verses at new line
     verse_sep = add_trip_bars.split('\n')

 </code></pre>

 <p> The final step in preprocessing is to split the data into train, test, and dev sets.
-Here the data is split 80% train, 10% test, and %10 dev.
-Now we don't want to split the data into train, test, and dev sets as it currently is.
-If we did then entire books would be assigned to sets together.
-Instead we want to diversify the data we write to the 3 sets for a more accurate view of all the whole dataset.
+Here the data is split 80% train, 10% test, and 10% dev.
+We don't want to split the data into train, test, and dev sets as it currently is.
+If we did, then entire books would be assigned to sets together.
+Instead we want to diversify the data we write to the 3 sets for a more accurate view of the whole dataset.
 One way to do this is to iterate through ten verses at a time, then append 1 verse to dev, 1 verse to test, and the remaining 8 to train.
 This accomplishes the task of splitting the data into 80% train, 10% test, and 10% dev while also ensurring that each set is an accurate representation of the data set as a whole.
 </p>

 <p>NOTE: the following code is <b>not</b> the finished working script</p>